 One of the most salient patterns across the Tree of Life is that diversity is not distributed evenly among clades.
 In mammals, groups like rodents and bats have evolved astonishingly high levels of phenotypic diversity, have radiated into thousands of species, and span a wide variety of ecological niches, all the while other mammal groups are morphologically homogeneous and species-poor.
-We are interested in understanding how these disparities in diversity arise, and approach this task by piecing together the connections among morphology, performance, behavior and ecology to gain a better understanding of ecomorphological mechanisms leading to radiation.
+We are interested in understanding how these disparities in diversity arise, and approach this task by piecing together the connections among morphology, performance, behavior and ecology (=ecomorphology) to gain a better understanding of the mechanisms leading to radiation.
 By doing this work within a broad comparative context, we are able to test hypotheses about adaptations and diversification, and answer questions such as:

 How does morphological diversity map onto functional and performance diversity?